Amir Gurbani: Career

 In 2013 with FC Balkan he won the AFC-President´s Cup 2013 in Malaysia, received an award tournament’s eventual MVP.

 In 2014 moved to FC Ahal.
 In 2015 returned to FC Balkan.

 In 2016 Gurbani returned to Altyn Asyr FK.

 In December 2017, Gurbani joined FC Dordoi Bishkek.

 National team

 He played for the Olympic team of Turkmenistan at the Asian Games 2010 in Guangzhou.

 Gurbani made his debut for the Turkmenistan senior national team in 2011, match against India at 2012 AFC Challenge Cup qualification.

 Personal life

-Gurbani is of Persian origin.
-Son of a famous football player Köpetdag Aşgabat in the past Ali Gurbani.
+Gurbani is of Iranian Turkmen origin.
+Son of a famous Iranian Turkmen football player of Köpetdag Aşgabat in the past Ali Gurbani.